cminhho/Movie-Exercise-Challenge/README.md

 mvn clean spring-boot:run -Pprod
 ```

-###  Development
+###  Using in Development

+<b>Application profiles</b>

+The application supports to work on multiple profiles
+- local - for local local (running on port 9080 and using H2 databse)
+- dev - for local development (running on port 9080 and using MariaDB databse)
+- prod - for local production (running on port 8080 and using MariaDB databse)

+Note: Application will use the local profile by default.

-1. Start the backend server
+#### Start the backend server

 ```shell
 server > mvn clean spring-boot:run -Plocal
 ```
 the server running on port 9080

-2. Start the client
+#### Start the client

 ```shell
 client > npm run start
 ```
 Visit to http://localhost:4200 to view the home page

-3. Using H2 database in local development
+#### Using H2 database in local development

 in-memory database running inside application in local mode, access it at http://localhost:9080/h2-console/ by deault